 NPA is one of the longest standing humanitarian mine action operators inside Iraq with a presence since 1995.
 Due to extensive cluster munition contamination in southern Iraq, NPA has been supporting Iraq to meet its article 4 obligations under the Convention on Cluster Munitions (CCM) by conducting survey and clearance of cluster munitions (since 2013) and providing advisory support to the Regional Mine Action Centre South (since 2010).
 In response to the humanitarian crisis in the wake of ISIS’ occupation of large parts of Iraq, NPA started up mine action activities in Ninewa Governorate in 2017.
 And from 2018 NPA began undertaking survey, clearance and explosive ordnance risk education (EORE) in Anbar Governorate, thus filling a large gap in humanitarian assistance within mine action in Iraq,.

 NPA Iraq has divided its Mine Action and Disarmament (MAD) programme into three operational areas, implementing survey, clearance, EORE, and quality control (QC) activities in: southern Iraq, based out in Basra (operations in Basra and Muthanna governorates); northern Iraq, based out in Mosul (operations in Ninewa Governorate); and central Iraq, based out in Ramadi, Haditha and Ana (operations in Anbar Governorate).
 The programme’s overall management and support services are located at NPA’s country office in Baghdad.
 Having a country office in Baghdad allows for closer coordination with the Iraqi Directorate of Mine Action (DMA), donors and other relevant stakeholders in supporting the development of the framework conditions for mine action in Iraq.

 NPA's mine action operations in Iraq are made possible through the support of the United States Department of State (US DoS-PM/WRA) with two grants for operations in Anbar Governorate and one grant for operations in southern Iraq, the Norwegian Ministry of Foreign Affairs (NMFA), German Federal Foreign Office (GFFO), Canadian DFATD, and the United Nations Mine Action Service (UNMAS).
-NPA Iraq currently has ten non-technical survey teams, 31 manual multi-task teams, six mechanical teams, three mine detection dog teams, three explosive ordnance risk education teams, and two external QC teams.
+NPA Iraq currently has non-technical survey teams, manual multi-task teams, mechanical teams, mine detection dog teams, explosive ordnance risk education teams, and external QC teams.